-Mild redness and swelling may be apparent for the first couple of days, however normal activity can be resumed immediately following the procedure.
-Immediately after and for the first few days the color intensity will appear significantly darker and more intense but will subsequently lighten within 4 to 5 days.
+Mild redness and swelling may be apparent for the first couple of days; however, normal activity can be resumed immediately following the procedure.
+Immediately after and for the first few days the color intensity will appear significantly darker and more intense but will subsequently lighten within four to five days.

 WILL I NEED TO TAKE OFF WORK?

 No. There is only minimum swelling and redness.
 A cool damp washcloth can be used to reduce swelling, and an ointment should be used for several days during the healing process.